sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 oc --kubeconfig=managedcluster.kubeconfig delete secret bootstrap-hub-kubeconfig -n open-cluster-management-agent oc --kubeconfig=managedcluster.kubeconfig create secret generic bootstrap-hub-kubeconfig --from-file=kubeconfig=newbootstraphub.kubeconfig -n open-cluster-management-agent
 ```
 Replacing the `boostrap-hub-kubeconfig` trigger the refresh of `pod/klusterlet-registration-agent` and `pod/klusterlet-work-agent`.
-When these pods restart, the managed cluster will appears in the list of the managed clusters.
+When these pods restart, the managed cluster will appear in the list of the managed clusters.

 ```shell=
 $ oc get managedclusters